compserv/hknweb/README.md

 Welcome!
 This is the in-progress redesign for the HKN (Mu Chapter) website, built with Django.

+**`Mac M1 users or ARM computers`: VirtualBox will not work on the ARM architecture, including M1.
+Docker using Vagrant exists but currently is not supported and tested.**

+**For now, you can create a venv Virtual Environment without the use of a Virtual Machine.
+Simply follow all the below instructions and ignore any `vagrant ...` commands.**

 ## Setup (Quick)

 This approach is simpler if you are new to developing software.